 The U.S. Occupational and Safety and Health Administration (OSHA) reports that more than 20 percent of all accidental deaths in the workplace are in the construction industry.
 Falls account for nearly 40 percent of all construction accidents.
 The rest of the accidents are caused by workers being hit by a falling object, being electrocuted, or getting caught in-between objects.
 OSHA refers to these as “the fatal four.”

 In New York City, construction workers account for only 5 percent of the workforce but suffer 27 percent of all work-related fatalities.
 In addition to a large number of accidental deaths, thousands and thousands are injured.
-Every day, construction workers are asked to climb ladders and scaffolding.
+Every day, construction workers are asked to climb ladders, work in cold weather, and scaffolding.
 They walk out on beams and crawl across roofs.
 They work with power tools, from simple hammers to the complex, dangerous equipment.
 They have to make quick decisions.
 There is evidence that sleep deprivation contributes to a greater risk of workplace injuries and construction site accidents.

 According to OSHA, a normal work shift is generally considered to be a work period of no more than eight consecutive hours during the day, five days a week with at least an eight-hour rest, with any shift that incorporates more continuous hours, requires more consecutive days of work, or requires work during the evening being considered extended or unusual.